 pass over the IJ-tunnel access road – the tunnel entrance is under the green NEMO building.

-cross the iron bridge, step off your bike, and walk right into the arched gate marked Entrepot-Dok.
+cross the iron bridge, step off your bike, and walk into the arched gate marked Entrepot-Dok, on your right.

 Beside the gate is the former Koffiehuis van den Volksbond – originally an alcohol-free coffee-house, built by a 19th-century temperance association.

 inside the gate, turn left onto the quay of the former Entrepot dock basin, an early-industrial extension of the Amsterdam port (1827-1840).

 At that time, ships reached the North Sea through the former Zuider Zee (now enclosed by the 1932 Afsluitdijk).
 Although the North Sea is only 25 km to the west, cutting through the dunes only became feasible in the second half of the 19th century.
 After the North Sea Canal opened in 1876, port development shifted to the western edge of the city.
 The Entrepot-Dok was by that time already obsolete.
 The warehouses on this side survived, and were in use for storage until the 1980’s.
 Their conversion into expensive apartments was one of the first dockland gentrification projects in Amsterdam.
 The entire eastern dock zone is now an up-market housing / professional area, and gentrification is underway in the western docks also.